dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 Splice Machine offers two bulk import variations:

 * *Automatic Splitting* is the easier method because the `BULK_HFILE_IMPORT` procedure takes care of determining the key values that will evenly split your input data into HFiles.
 The procedure does this by sampling your data to figure out how to split it into (approximately) equal-sized HFiles.
-The next section, [automatic bulk Hfile ingestion](#splitauto) shows you how easily and quickly you can bulk import a file.
+The next section, [automatic bulk Hfile ingestion](#splitauto) shows you how easily and quickly you can bulk import a file with automatic splitting.

 * If you need even better performance from `BULK_HFILE_IMPORT` and are able to invest some extra effort, you can use [*Manual Splitting*](#splitkey) instead of using automatic splitting; this can be particularly valuable for very large datasets.
-Because `BULK_HFILE_IMPORT` does not have to sample your data to determine the splits, manual splitting can increase performance, though it adds some complexity and requires that you have some knowledge of your data.
+Because `BULK_HFILE_IMPORT` does not have to sample your data to determine the splits, manual splitting can increase performance, though it adds some complexity and requires that you have enough knowledge of your data to determine where the splits should occur.

 ## Using Automatic Bulk HFile Import  {#splitauto}